slostett/Application-Phase-Match-Algorithm/README.md

 # Application-Phase-Match-Algorithm
-Algorithm used by UNC School of Medicine to match students to campuses.

-This is a simulation of the algorithm currently used by UNC School of Medicine administration to match 190 students to campuses for their third year.
+This is the algorithm currently used by UNC School of Medicine administration to match 190 students to campuses for their third year.

-I designed and created the algorithm independently.
-After presenting to the deans, a similar algorithm was adopted and is now used.
+I designed and implimented the algorithm independently.
+After presenting to the deans, this algorithm was adopted and is now in official use at the medical school.
+When run on data from last year, every student received a campus match that was in their top three choices.

+This is a demo I made to present the algorithm to the deans and my classmates.
 I recommend running it in the Colab for best results. https://colab.research.google.com/drive/1Pb5zcupiVJR4n0aCeiOAmWchUm6F3c7x